-Critics have long complained fruit wines are too sugary sweet and low in quality.
-Some consider them to be strictly for novice drinkers who will someday form better tastes.
-But non-grape wines have matured over the years to appeal to more sophisticated palettes, and they’re available in dry, semi-dry and semi-sweet varieties.
+Critics have complained that fruit wines are too sugary and low in quality, not suitable for wine aficionados.
+Non-grape wines have matured over the years to appeal to more sophisticated palettes, and they are now available in dry, semi-dry and semi-sweet varieties.
 They’re also winning medals at major wine competitions.

 So are fruit wines worth your time?
 We spoke with two experts to help you decide.